hypirion/com.hypirion.io/README.md

 Copyright © 2013 Jean Niklas L'orange

-Distributed under the GNU General Public License, Version 2.
+Distributed under the Eclipse Public License, the same as Clojure.